 A few members of the Mbed team, along with colleagues from the Arm Cordio team, travelled to San Jose last week to attend Bluetooth World at the Santa Clara Convention Center, at the heart of Silicon Valley.
 Our main focus was the announcement, which we hope you’ve already seen, of the release of the fully featured and qualified Cordio 5.0 BLE stack in Mbed OS, in a keynote from Zach Shelby, our VP of Developer Ecosystem.
 The news that we were making the whole stack source code available under the Apache 2.0 license alongside the rest of the Mbed OS code base was very well received, not just at the show but more widely in technology media coverage.

 About this release

-In addition, this release contains many minor fixes and enhancements and brings support for 135 target development boards.
-In the release note below, we summarize some of the key updates to Mbed OS that are part of the Mbed OS 5.9.0 release.
+We’ve listened to user feedback and made content and structure improvements to our documentation.
+We’re working hard to keep improving, and value your feedback.
+In addition, this release contains many minor fixes and enhancements and brings support for 145 target development boards.
+In the release note below, we summarize some of the key updates to Mbed OS that are part of the Mbed OS 5.10.0 release.

 For the second year in a row, Arm sponsored Data Science Africa, a machine learning and data science conference held annually in East Africa.
 This year took us to the Dedan Kimathi University of Technology (DKUT) in Nyeri, Kenya, where hundreds of students participated in a three-day summer school and an adjacent conference program.
 But how much data science can you actually learn from sitting in a classroom working on existing data sets?
 Last year we experimented with some field work (report here), but this year we made data acquisition an integral part of the summer school.